-SCHOOL SOCIAL WORK AND ATTENDANCE
+SCHOOL SOCIAL WORK PROGRAM

-The School Social Work and Attendance Program impacts student achievement by addressing and removing barriers to learning.
-To ensure that all students have access to the wide array of services provided by this program, a professional School Social Worker is assigned to every school.
+The School Social Work Program impacts student achievement by addressing and removing barriers to learning.
 School Social Workers are mental health professionals embedded in Broward County Public Schools to serve as liaisons between the school, family, and community.
-School Social Workers intervene as part of the schools' Collaborative Problem-Solving Team and/or Crisis Team, and provide consultation to school staff regarding truancy, child abuse, transient youth, teenage pregnancy, mental health concerns, dependency, and delinguency issues.
-For more information visit browardschools.com/ schoolsocialwork.
+To ensure all students have access to the wide array of services provided by the program, a School Social Worker is assigned to every school.
+School Social Workers intervene as part of the schools' Collaborative Problem-Solving and Crisis Team, and provide consultation to school staff regarding truancy, child abuse, transient youth, teenage pregnancy, mental health concerns, dependency, and delinquency issues.
+For more information visit browardschools.com/ schoolsocialwork or call 754-321-1618.